wickljas/PES_Board/docs/markdown/dc_motor.md

 <br>

-To power the DC motors, connect the two battery packs to the back of the PES Board.
+To power the DC motors, connect the two battery packs to the back of the PES board.
 Each battery back delivers approx. 6V, resulting in 12V total (series).
-If your are using only one battery pack you have to bridge the remaining pins on the back of the PES Board.
-Turn on the PES Board by using the ON/OFF switch.
+If your are using only one battery pack you have to bridge the remaining pins on the back of the PES board.
+Turn on the PES board by using the ON/OFF switch.
 After turning on the power, enable the external power electronics (H-bridge) by creating a ``DigitalOut`` object and set the digital out to 1 (or true).
 This object needs to be created alongside other necessary variables and objects.

 <br>